 TRADE CHARGE LABEL.

-Trade Charge parcels and the Despatch Notes also shall be furnished with an orange-coloured label in the form of the specimen annexed to the Detailed Regulations of the Postal Union Convention.
+Cash-on-Delivery parcels and the Despatch Notes also shall be furnished with an orange coloured label in the form of the specimen annexed to the Detailed Regulations of the Postal Union Convention.

 TRADE CHARGE MONEY ORDER.